mkim74/MyPast/MyPast.md

 *I was born in Seoul, South Korea

-*Born on October 4th, 2002 @ 12:05 P.M
+*Born on October 4th, 2002 @ 12:05 P.M.

-*Went to ER in 2003 for crushing my lips (mark still exist today)
+*Went to ER in 2003 for crushing my lips (mark still exists today)

 *Moved to Dallas, Texas at age 2